 But this case shows how taxpayers should respond when the IRS does not follow the rules.
 They should ask the court to review the IRS determination.
 Even if that means working the case pro se (without a tax attorney) or enlisting the help of a pro bono attorney.

-In Houston, the Volunteer Lawyer Association put on by the Houston Bar Association serves this purpose.
+In San Antonio, the Volunteer Lawyer Association put on by the San Antonio Bar Association serves this purpose.
 Those in need of free or low-cost tax assistance should reach out to the Volunteer Lawyer Association to see if they qualify.